Double (rugby league): 1914–15

 Huddersfield went on to win their second double by beating Leeds in the Championship Final 35–2 and won the Challenge Cup beating St. Helens 37–3.

+Hull KR

+2025

+Hull KR won their first double in 2025, defeating Warrington Wolves 8–6 in the 2025 Challenge Cup final, and beating Wigan Warriors 24–6 in the 2025 Super League Grand Final.

 Hunslet

 1907–08

 In Hunslet's most famous season where they won All Four Cups they also achieved the double beating Oldham 12–7 in the Championship Final and Beating Hull F.C.
 14–0 In the Challenge Cup, which was their first cup final.

 Leeds Rhinos

 2015

 Leeds won their first double in 2015 beating Hull Kingston Rovers in the Challenge Cup Final by a record winning margin of 50–0.
 They also won the treble this year after they beat Wigan Warriors 22–20 in the Super League Grand Final to become the first Leeds team to win the Cup and Grand Final in the same season.

 St Helens

 1965–66

 St. Helens claimed their first double in 1966 beating Halifax 35–12 in the Championship Final and beat Wakefield Trinity 10–0 in the Challenge Cup final.
 This would be the first of three doubles won by the Saints.